SmarttersStudio/retro_infinity_scroller/README.md

 A Flutter plugin to implement infinity scroll and inflact paginated data into a ListView

+## Features
+- Load more items when user reached the last
+- Swipe to refresh (default and customization available)
+- Custom Widget if list is empty or having errors
+- Custom Widget while loading the data

 ## Getting Started

 - Add ```retro_infinity_scroll``` as dependancy in ```pubspec.yaml```